dylndreams/candyk-psx/README.md

 For some, including myself, it wont build because of some misincludes in the offical `libavutil` include.
 The way I solved was to git clone the [offical repository](https://github.com/WonderfulToolchain/psxavenc) and follow those steps.
+I will try to see if i can fix it but that will be the way to go for now.

 ### eyecandy notes